cwlee-quantpsych/cwlee-quantpsych.github.io/home.md

 ### Substantive Translation

-From a substantive standpoint, ***Precision psychology*** is the motivating aim behind translating my core modeling frameworks and methodological innovations into meaningful applications.
-This includes:
+From a substantive standpoint, ***Precision psychology*** is the motivating aim behind translating my core modeling frameworks and statistical innovations into meaningful applications, including:

 - Advancement of individualized diagnosis and treatment of mental health conditions
 - Investigation of person-specific brain–behavior dynamics
 - Development of adaptive interventions in clinical, cognitive, and educational contexts
 <br>

-Ultimately, this line of work seeks to bridge the gap between methodological innovation and real-world impact.
-My vision is not only to advance scientific understanding but also to deliver more effective, personalized solutions to pressing questions in psychopathology, translational neuroscience, social science, and beyond.<br>
+Ultimately, this line of work seeks to bridge the gap between methodological rigor and real-world impact.
+My vision is not only to advance scientific understanding but also to deliver more effective, personalized solutions to pressing questions in psychopathology, translational neuroscience, social science, and beyond.
+The examples below provide representative cases of the domains where I intend to translate my methodological work into substantive applications.<br>

 **Psychopathology**
 <br>